-RECO OMMENDED GRADE

-GRADE A - Continuous and progressive evaluation of the teacher candidate's classroom performs outstanding. ormance

-GRADE B - Continuous and progressive evaluation of the teacher candidate's classroom performs above average ormance

-GRADE C - Continuous and progressive evaluation of the teacher candidate's classroom performs average. ormance

-GRADE D - Continuous and progressive evaluation of the teacher candidate's classroom performs unsatisfactory. ormance

-GRADE F - Continuous and progressive evaluation of the teacher candidate's classroom performs unsatisfactory and failing. rmance

-COM IMENTS:

-COM IMIEN 13. oraco et

--

-3.

-750 UBA-1 100-1

-2 -11-10-10-10-10-1 •

-- •

-A -1000 =

-.

-2000

-•

-Fina al grade (determined by the College Coordinator): •

-Соор perating/Mentor Teacher's Signature: Date:

-Colle ege Coordinator's Signature: Date:
+RECOMMENDED GRADE GRADE A - Continuous and progressive evaluation of the teacher candidate's classroom performance is outstanding.
+GRADE B - Continuous and progressive evaluation of the teacher candidate's classroom performance is above average GRADE C - Continuous and progressive evaluation of the teacher candidate's classroom performance is average.
+GRADE D - Continuous and progressive evaluation of the teacher candidate's classroom performance is unsatisfactory.
+GRADE F - Continuous and progressive evaluation of the teacher candidate's classroom performance is unsatisfactory and failing.
+COMMENTS: Final grade (determined by the College Coordinator): Cooperating/Mentor Teacher's Signature: Date: College Coordinator's Signature: Date:

-Teac cher Candidate's Signature: Date:
+Teacher Candidate's Signature: Date:

-COLAEHD UNIT ASSESSMENT

-Official Report of Absence/Tardiness in Student Teaching/Internship Form 12
+COEHD UNIT ASSESSMENT Official Report of Absence/Tardiness in Student Teaching/Internship Form 12

-Teacl ner Candidate: Date: Coop erating/Mentor Teacher: School: Teac uctions: All absences and tardies MUST be reporte hing and Internships.
-Complete and submit Form 1 hing and Internships by the day and time requested 2 to the Coordinator of Student Official Report of: ☐ Absence☐ Tardiness (A.10) Date of Official Report (Form 12) Absence/Tardy Date Of School's Required "Arrival Time" for Teacher candidat e: Recorded "Late Arrival Time" of Teacher candidate: Student Provided Official Documentation and/or Confir Yes No mation of Absence/Tardiness: Official Documentation was faxed to the Coordinate Internships: No Date Teacher candidate's Reason for Absence/Tardines Student Teacher's Signature Date: Cooperating/Mentor Teacher Signature Date:
+Teacher Candidate: Date: Cooperating/Mentor Teacher: School: es MUST be reported to the Coordinator of Student e and submit Form 12 to the Coordinator of Student and time requested.
+Official Report of: Absence Tardiness Date of Official Report (Form 12) Absence/Tardy School's Required "Arrival Time" for To eacher candidate: Recorded "Late Arrival Time" of Teach er candidate: Student Provided Official Documentation on and/or Confirmation of Absence/Tardiness: The state of the s o the Coordinator of Student Teaching and Internships: Teacher candidate's Reason for Abs sence/Tardiness: Pi - Student Teacher's Signature Cooperating/Mentor Teacher Signat ture Date: